sourav-357/sourav-357/README.md

 ## 👨‍💻 About Me

 Hey!
-I’m **Sourav Kumar**, a CS student from **UCET Hazaribagh**, passionate about building real-world, scalable, and user-first tech solutions.
-I come from a Tier-5 college with no campus placement — but that hasn't stopped me from chasing a 30+ LPA dream.
+I’m **Sourav Kumar**,  a first-year BTech student majoring in **Compter Science** at UCET, VBU.
+I’m passionate about building efficient, scalable systems and constantly evolving as a tech professional.

+My academic interests span across core programming, system-level thinking, and leveraging technology to improve my problem solving skills.
+I strive to excel in Software Development by strengthening my programming skills and applying best practices to solve real-world problems.

 🚀 **I believe in earning mastery, not just consuming content.**

-What defines my approach?

-- 🧠 Learning with depth – from principles to patterns
-- 🛠 Building like it’s production – not just projects
-- 📚 Documenting & teaching along the way
-- 🔍 Debugging until clarity hits

 ---